sunildivyam/user-management-internations/README.md

 # InterNations
 ## User management Application
-Although I am also comfortable with react & angular, I tried to develop this app, without using any js library or js framework.
+I am comfortable with JavaScript and ES6 and I am also comfortable with react & angular, So I tried to develop this app, without using any js library or js framework.

 **Front End:** ES6/JavaScript only, no external libraries/framework used.
 No NPM packages used as dependencies.